animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{data-store-name} is flexible in referencing both parent Regions and Sub-Regions with or without the leading forward slash.
+GemFire is flexible in referencing both parent Regions and Sub-Regions with or without the leading forward slash.
 For example, the parent can be referenced as `/Customers` or `Customers` and the child as `/Customers/Accounts` or `Customers/Accounts`.
-However, {sdg-name} is very specific when it comes to naming beans after Regions.
+However, Spring Data for GemFire is very specific when it comes to naming beans after Regions.
 It always uses the forward slash (/) to represent Sub-Regions (for example, `/Customers/Accounts`).